Lock128/minecraft-finder/store_listings/english.md

 - Server Admins: Plan world layouts and comprehensive resource distribution

 How It Works:
-1. Enter your Minecraft world seed
+1. Enter your world seed
 2. Set search coordinates and radius
 3. Choose ore types and/or structures to find
 4. Get instant results sorted by probability